stylate/stylate.github.io/README.md

     * Pushed a rough draft of the website live.

-Here's my to-do list:
+## To-do:

     * Convert photo gallery into components for cleaner code.
-    * Add animations to make website seem less boring.
+    * Add loading animations for images and fade-in for entire website.
+    * Construct desktop design.
+        * Implement horizontal sidebar and scrolling
-    * Finish blog section.
+    * Create a blog section.
+        * Blog will be a compository of film/photo thoughts....?
+    * Images:
+        * analog